Dance

 Variety (formerly known as Modern Stage)

-Dance suitable for a stage or musical production, cabaret, a review, live theatre, etc. Contents must be predominantly dance, choreography should have a character base to it without straight-line work; must be composed of a diversified vocabulary of steps and may utilize any dance genre.
+Dance suitable for a stage or musical production, cabaret, a review, live theatre, etc. Contents must contain a minimum of 50% dance, choreography should have a character base to it without straight-line work; must be composed of a diversified vocabulary of steps and may utilize any dance genre.
 Live voice is not permitted; lip-synching is permitted.
 Minimum use of simple props, please.
 Title of Dance is required.

 Category/Age Group Class/Class Numbers